oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/custom-model/custom-model.md

   d. **Data source**: *Data Labeling Services*

   e.
-Choose the dataset that you created in Lab 1: *image-classification-dataset*
+Choose the dataset that you created in Lab 1

   f.
 Click **Next**.